 Which is, what systems and implementation work needs to be done in order to set up an on-demand pay program?
 So, first point I wanted to make was that DailyPay works with any payroll, and time and attendance system.
 So we are compatible with any of them.
 There are a few simple flat file exchanges that need to take place.
 So we’ll receive a raw time feed of employee reported hours, not employer approved hours, but employee reported hours from your time and attendance system.
 And then we’ll combine that with some information, as Caroline was mentioning earlier, in the payroll system to create a pay profile for each employee.
 So, that will help us to make an available balance.
 And then employees will be paid based on the information we’re receiving from those systems.
 So, that is basically how that works.
 And I see that we’re running right up on time.
 So I’m going to turn it back to… We will answer any other questions we’ve received in followup and I’ll turn it right back to Natalie to wrap things up.

 Thank you for all those wonderful insights, Josh and Caroline.

 Who is DailyPay?

-DailyPay, the premier provider of the daily pay benefit, goes beyond financial wellness with a flexible, simple and compliant pay experience that strengthens the employee-employer bond and significantly enhances the employee experience throughout the enterprise, at no cost to the employer.CONTACT US
+DailyPay, the premier provider of the daily pay benefit, goes beyond financial wellness with a flexible, simple and compliant pay experience that strengthens the employee-employer bond and significantly enhances the employee experience throughout the enterprise.CONTACT US